PWuJuveOKC/ts_eng/README.md

 Use same sample data as in similarity.py and extracted features using tsfresh.
 Times series are scaled before feature extraction.

 ## TSHeatmap.R
-Display features extracted from sample medical data, 4 groups denote 4 types in rowside
+Display features extracted from sample medical data, 4 groups denote 4 types in rowside, output to heatmap_sample.pdf in Output folder.